yingliu1206/Fraud-detection-In-Health-Care/README.md

 ## Project Objectives
-Provider Fraud is one of the biggest problems facing Medicare.
-Based on the government statistics, the total Medicare spending increased exponentially due to frauds in Medicare claims.
-Healthcare fraud is an organized crime which involves peers of providers, physicians, beneficiaries acting together to make fraud claims.
+Provider fraud is one of the most significant challenges facing Medicare today.
+According to government statistics, Medicare spending has increased dramatically due to fraudulent claims.
+Healthcare fraud often involves organized crime, with networks of providers, physicians, and beneficiaries collaborating to submit fraudulent claims.

-Rigorous analysis of Medicare data has yielded many physicians who indulge in fraud.
-They adopt ways in which an ambiguous diagnosis code is used to adopt costliest procedures and drugs.
-Insurance companies are the most vulnerable institutions impacted due to these bad practices.
-Due to this reason, insurance companies increased their insurance premiums and as result healthcare is becoming costly matter day by day.
+Through rigorous analysis of Medicare data, numerous physicians engaging in fraudulent activities have been identified.
+They frequently use ambiguous diagnosis codes to justify the most expensive procedures and drugs.
+Insurance companies are particularly vulnerable to these practices.
+Consequently, they have raised insurance premiums, making healthcare increasingly expensive.

 Healthcare fraud and abuse take many forms.
-Some of the most common types of frauds by providers are:
+Common types of provider fraud include:

 a) Billing for services that were not provided.

-b) Duplicate submission of a claim for the same service.
+b) Submitting duplicate claims for the same service.

-c) Misrepresenting the service provided.
+c) Misrepresenting the services provided.

-d) Charging for a more complex or expensive service than was actually provided.
+d) Charging for more complex or expensive services than were actually delivered.

-e) Billing for a covered service when the service actually provided was not covered.
+e) Billing for a covered service when a non-covered service was provided.

 ## Problem Statement
-The goal of this project is to "predict the potentially fraudulent providers" based on their profile features, including the number of claims they have filed, their operating areas, their specialty - the most common diagnosis code, procedure code, the total reimbursement amount, and the like.
-Along with this, we will also discover important variables helpful in detecting the potentially fraud providers.
+The goal of this project is to predict potentially fraudulent providers based on their profile features.
+These features include the number of claims filed, operating areas, specialty, most common diagnosis codes, procedure codes, total reimbursement amounts, and other relevant data.
+Additionally, we aim to identify key variables that are instrumental in detecting potentially fraudulent providers.

 ## Dataset
-For the purpose of this project, we are considering Inpatient claims, Outpatient claims and Beneficiary details of each provider.
+For this project, we are considering the following datasets: Inpatient claims, Outpatient claims, Beneficiary details, and Provider information.

 A) Inpatient Data

-This data provides insights about the claims filed for those patients who are admitted in the hospitals.
-It also provides additional details like their admission and discharge dates and admit diagnosis code.
+This dataset provides insights into claims filed for patients admitted to hospitals.
+It includes details such as admission and discharge dates, and admission diagnosis codes.

 B) Outpatient Data

-This data provides details about the claims filed for those patients who visit hospitals and not admitted in it.
+This dataset contains information about claims filed for patients who visit hospitals but are not admitted.

 C) Beneficiary Details Data

-This data contains beneficiary KYC details like health conditions,region they belong to etc.
+This dataset includes beneficiary Know Your Customer (KYC) details, such as health conditions and the region they belong to.

 D) Provider Data

-It contains two columns - provider ID and the label PotentialFraud(Yes/No).
+This dataset consists of two columns: Provider ID and the label PotentialFraud (Yes/No).

 ## Feature Engineering
-Since we don’t have the labels for each claim, we cannot simply join the datasets by provider_id and assign the provider label to each claim.
-What we will do instead is create features that can portray the provider and then attach them to the provider data.
+Since we don’t have labels for each claim, we cannot directly join the datasets by provider_id and assign the provider label to each claim.
+Instead, we will create features that represent the provider and then attach them to the provider data.

 ### From inpatient data
 * Average inpatient claims per patient